How many students from outside the United States attend UAlbany?

 Can I get my TOEFL/IELTS scores waived?

 Applicants who submit official transcripts showing the successful completion (B or better average) of at least two full-time semesters of academic courses (not including English language preparatory programs) at a college or university in countries where English is the dominant language can have TOEFL/IELTS scores waived.
 Waiver is subject to evaluation of the institution by Graduate Admissions.
 Students applying for non-certification TESOL master's program can have the TOEFL/IELTS waived if the applicant submits official transcripts showing the successful completion of 3 years of study in a degree program at a college or university in the U.S. and maintained a B or better average.
 Departmental program review staff may also reserve the right to require submission of scores as a factor in consideration of applicant eligibility for admission or funding.
+The University at Albany reserves the right to request proof of English proficiency on a case by case basis.

 What is your Institution code for reporting TOEFL scores?